 Is a Chihuahua For Me?

 Chihuahuas are unfalteringly loyal dogs.
-And if you’re looking for a great lap dog with a chance to make a best friend for life, the Chihuahua is perfect for you.
+They take their role as a true companion very seriously.
+And if you’re looking for a great lap dog with a chance to become a best friend for life, the Chihuahua is perfect for you.

 Let us know if you own a Chihuahua.
 Is your Chihuahua smart?
 Leave a comment and let us know in the comments section below!